ehovers10/dci/_includes/formalism/semrules.md

 The language of *collaborative update semantics* extends a first-order, model theoretic semantics with identity.
 The *terms* of the language are all those established in the semantic rules defined below.[^modelsuppress]

-[^modelsuppress]: For purposes of readability, reference to arguments of the semantic value function suppressed unless the function is non-constant over that argument.
+[^modelsuppress]: For purposes of readability, reference to arguments of the semantic value function is suppressed unless the function is non-constant over that argument.

 {% capture semantics %}

 **Primitives:** For all &alpha; &isin; **T**, c{{ type }} &isin; *Cons*, and u{{ type }} &isin; *Vars*,